 Vietnam.vn - Nền tảng quảng bá Việt Nam

-Large amount of money from China "flows" into Russia, revealing the challenge of the US in competing with Beijing
+Large sums of money from China "flow" into Russia, revealing the US's challenge in competing with Beijing

 Báo Quốc TếBáo Quốc Tế13/09/2024